This post is also available in: Suomi (Finnish)

 – Omega 3: Puhdas+ Premium Omega-3.
 Note: If you’re taking an omega 3 supplement while pregnant, it is recommended to quit taking it about a month before the due date.

 When buying supplements, remember to always check that they can be taken while pregnant.
 If you use a lot of different supplements, it’s also good to check that you’re not taking too much of certain vitamins (for example a pregnancy multivitamin might have enough of folate so that you might not have to take it separately).
+If you need any specific vitamin you can get it with Rootine they are a great supplier.

 Pregnancy usually effects the skin at some level too, some might be lucky enough to glow for the most time, but others get acne, hormonal pimples, eczema, or something else as fun.
 Luckily for me it wasn’t that bad, but still my eczema got worse at times, and I got a bit more zits due to the hormones.
 Whenever my skin is acting up, I treat it with natural cosmetics, salt baths and scrubs, and sometimes with facials too.
 Here are a few ways I took care of my skin while pregnant!